 By Sound Rivers and Friends of the Mountains-to-Sea Trail

 Beginning as a fast-moving, narrow river, the Neuse gradually widens and slows, occasionally splitting into multiple channels.
-By the time it reaches Pine Cliff Recreation Area, where the MST paddle route ends, it has formed a 2.5-mile-wide estuary.
+By the time it reaches the end of the MST paddle route near Pine Cliff Recreation Area, it has formed a 2.5-mile-wide estuary.
 The river flows on another eleven miles to empty into Pamlico Sound, where it spreads to five miles wide.

 Throughout your paddle the shores are heavily forested, often with a wilderness feel.
 In places, the banks fall away at water level; in other places—notably Cliffs of the Neuse State Park—they can range as high as 90 feet above the river.
 Around every bend you will find new wonders: cypress swamps; sand banks and bars for camping; birds of every description (heron, kingfisher, osprey, warblers); and wildlife coming down to drink from the river.